fabiodellanna/docsify-poc/docs/README.md

 LabelAddress

 Used in order to display the address lines in a customized order, or to specifically abbreviate long addresses.
-The postcode and location are taken across from the “Recipient” address block.
+The postcode and location are taken across from the "Recipient" address block.

 \-